-- Dr. Ranga's lab research focuses on exploring the mechanisms through which amino acids impact milk production, growth and development, and health of dairy cattle.
-His research also explores the role of drinking water in dairy calves in terms of its effects on feed intake, nutrient digestibility, feed efficiency, and gut microbiota composition.
+Dr. Ranga's lab research focuses on exploring the mechanisms through which amino acids impact milk production, growth and development, and health of dairy cattle.
+His research also explores nutritional strategies to mitigate greenhouse gas emissions and water requirements of dairy cattle.

 ISU Dairy Research Committee

-The allocation of animals to research projects is managed through the ISU Dairy Research Committee, chaired by Dr. Don Beitz.
+The allocation of animals to research projects is managed through the ISU Dairy Research Committee.
 To schedule the use of animals for research purposes complete the ISU Dairy Research Proposal Form and submit it to Mary Healey.
 Mary will forward your Research Request form to the ISU Dairy Research Committee and to the farm manager, to make them aware of your research plans.

 The ISU Dairy Research Committee also meets to discuss research ideas, identify areas for potential collaboration, and to resolve areas of potential conflict among projects.
 After submitting the ISU Dairy Research Request Form, you will be invited to join the ISU Dairy Research Committee to help ensure your project runs smoothly.